I’ve been thinking a lot about how to start my RIXO dress review…

 RIXO thrives off a super subtle & inherent English 70’s vibe that every Brit has in them and that every non-Brit wants… yes, even the Queen has it.
 I mean, she has Knighted so many rockstars, no?

-The moment I slipped this dress on, I got it.
-I get why RIXO is more expensive and I completely get how they are different from Réalisation Par…
+The moment I slipped my Camellia dress on, I got it.
+I got why RIXO is more expensive and I completely get how they are different from Réalisation Par…

 RIXO’s size small fits me perfectly.
 There are no two ways about.
 I don’t even know how to describe it better than that; just perfectly.